 One of the most emblematic examples of the complicated nature of social housing, referred to as ‘Public Housing’ in the US, is that of Cabrini-Green in the Near North Side of Chicago in the state of Illinois.
-A key part of the narrative of the recently-released Candyman film, this housing project came about in its most well-known form in the 1950s, as African Americans migrated northwards from the South.
-New public housing was needed, so Chicago’s city council saw it fit to clear already existing slums in African American neighbourhoods to provide space for new higher-capacity buildings.
+A key part of the narrative of the recently released Candyman film, this housing project came about in its most well-known form in the 1950s, as African Americans migrated northwards from the South.
+New public housing was needed, so Chicago’s city council saw it fit to clear already existing slums in African-American neighborhoods to provide space for new higher-capacity buildings.

 The result was a series of monolithic concrete tower blocks, poorly built and difficult to maintain.
-Communities were artificially constructed, cut off from the neighbourhoods around them.
+Communities were artificially constructed, cut off from the neighborhoods around them.
 Geographic concentrations of poverty were created, amplified by Cabrini-Green’s location in between Chicago’s wealthy enclaves of Lincoln Park and the Gold Coast.
-The residents of Cabrini-Green were left isolated, forced to organise maintenance themselves and to appeal to the poorly-managed Chicago Housing Authority for support.
+The residents of Cabrini-Green were left isolated, forced to organize maintenance themselves and appeal to the poorly managed Chicago Housing Authority for support.
 Green spaces were paved over by the council in order to save costs of upkeep, leaving residents with little public spaces for gathering, and balconies were fenced in to prevent residents from emptying garbage cans into the yard, creating what was a startlingly prison-like façade.
-The Cabrini-Green development is a saddening example of how design can have a negative social impact, with the very residents of poorly designed and poorly maintained public housing then turned unfairly into scapegoats of bad public housing.
+The Cabrini-Green development is a saddening example of how design can have a negative social impact, with the very residents of poorly designed and poorly maintained public housing then turned unfairly into scapegoats for bad public housing.

 Over in Europe, one urban housing project that did not live up to its ideas laid out upon its conception was the Vele di Scampia project in the southern Italian city of Naples.
 Designed by the Italian architect and urbanist Francesco Di Salvo, the project sought to recreate the distinctive nature of Naples’ alleys and courtyards in an apartment building.
 The dwellings, in a unique sail-like shape, were designed deliberately to be minimal, the point being that the shared exterior spaces would facilitate a vibrant community life.
 This, however, did not really end up happening.